theos/theos-wiki/Installation.md

 $ git clone --recursive https://github.com/theos/theos.git
 ```

 Don’t forget the `--recursive` flag.
 The Theos repository contains submodules, and this flag will clone them for you.
+(If you forget this, change directories to a Theos project and run `make update-theos`.)

 In almost all situations, /var and /opt will not be writable.
 If this is the case, it is advised that you do not add `sudo` onto the `git clone` command unless you have a particular reason to.
 Clone it to a location you have write access to such as your home directory, then move it as root: